That makes variety in my coffee one the most important things to me.

 Standard roasts (with an obvious New York influence):

 - Wall Street: Dark roast from Sumatra with creamy, nutty profile

 - Greenwich Village: Dark roast from Brazil with fudge, orange and vanilla

 - Broadway: Dark roast from Sumatra with fruity, tart notes

-- Liberty: Dark roast from Columbia with raspberry and caramel
+- Liberty: Dark roast from Colombia with raspberry and caramel

 - Times Square: Dark roast from Brazil with chocolate and sage

-- Grand Central: Dark roast from Columbia with caramel and cherry
+- Grand Central: Dark roast from Colombia with caramel and cherry

 - Soho: Medium roast from Guatemala with chocolate and blackberry